-Rebecca Stephens MBE is the first British woman to have climbed Everest – an achievement recognised around the world.
+Rebecca Stephens MBE is the first British woman to have climbed Everest.
+A leading inspirational speaker, Rebecca discusses leadership, teamwork, resilience and overcoming obstacles.

-Rebecca then went on to become the first English-speaking woman in the world to climb the Seven Summits, the highest mountain on each of the seven continents.
+Furthermore, Rebecca went on to become the first British woman to climb the Seven Summits, the highest mountain on each of the seven continents.

 Her achievements might suggest she has always known exactly what she wanted to do, but this is far from the truth.
 At school, she followed no particular path.
 ‘I went to university and then into journalism, still not knowing what I wanted to do.‘

-It wasn’t until the age of 27 that she discovered a passion that was to change her life.
+It wasn’t until she was 27 that she discovered a passion that was to change her life.

-As a journalist, Rebecca Stephens accompanied an Anglo-American expedition on Everest’s North East Ridge and got bitten by the mountaineering bug.
+As a journalist, Rebecca Stephens accompanied an Anglo-American expedition to Everest’s North East Ridge and caught the mountaineering bug.
 She decided she wanted to climb.
 Not only that, she wanted to climb the highest mountain in the world.
-Four years on she fulfilled this ambition and has subsequently continued to break records and barriers.
+Four years on, she fulfilled this ambition and has subsequently continued to break records and barriers.

 With a passionate belief that every individual can achieve goals far beyond their wildest dreams, Rebecca Stephens lectures to corporate audiences around the world.
 She also contributes articles to a number of national newspapers and has regularly appeared on television, most notably on Tomorrow’s World.